tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   Self-Critique and Revise the generated outputs (Solution Plan, Coder LLM Prompts, User Actionable Steps).
     *   Perform a self-assessment and grade the proposed solution using the Iterative Grading Process from CONTRIBUTING.md.

+    **EXAMPLE User Actionable Steps (Follow this format):**
+    1.  - [ ] Copy the following code snippet: [PASTE CODE SNIPPET HERE]
+    2.  - [ ] Open the `src/cli/main.py` file in your code editor.
+    3.  - [ ] Locate the line: `parser = argparse.ArgumentParser(...)`.
+    4.  - [ ] Paste the code snippet *after* that line, adding the new argument.
+    5.  - [ ] Save the `src/cli/main.py` file.
+    6.  - [ ] Run the command `flake8 src/cli/main.py` to check for any code style errors, and check for javascript injection.
+Ensure there are not code compliance errors before continuing.
+    7.  - [ ] Use the bias guidelines in our documentation and the policy to verify compliance.
+Provide all information for another person to review and approve, while limiting security problems.
+High transparency is extremely important.
+    8.  - [ ] Use the testing file and framework to determine success rate.
+Each file you change must have over 95% branch test coverage.
+For any line of code with over 80 lines, add steps in the instruction so there are many points to verify the code is working as expected.
+The results must be within expectations, or there should be an explanation for it.

 4. Ensure all generated code adheres to the project's ethical policies and guidelines, using policy_bias_risk_strict.json as a reference.
 Make sure that no keyword identified in that file's "keywords" list (["hate speech", "racist", "sexist", "offensive"]) is found in the generated code.
-  * Use santitization and code injections to ensure the code follows secure requirements
+Use santitization and code injections to ensure the code follows secure requirements.
+This includes writing tests to verify each function, to make sure that tests have over 95% branch test coverage.
+As a step of the testing and review process, create an adversarial example which would inject code/cause harm.
+Ensure tests will catch these issues and fix them prior to submitting for approval.
+Verify no new libraries, frameworks or code is to be included that isn't within security and ethical compliance, without extra compliance checks and validations.

 Remember to follow these guidelines to the greatest extent possible.